yxjdarren/IHGAT/README.md

 # Integrated Heterogeneous Graph Attention Network for Incomplete Multi-View Clustering  (IHGAT)

-The code repository for "Integrated Heterogeneous Graph Attention Network for Incomplete Multi-View Clustering " (the paper has been submitted to IEEE TIP) in PyTorch.
+The code repository for "Integrated Heterogeneous Graph Attention Network for Incomplete Multi-View Clustering " (the paper has been submitted to IJCV) in PyTorch.

 ## Integrated Heterogeneous Graph Attention Network for Incomplete Multi-View Clustering